rertzer/ft_cybersecurity_projects/snow_crash/level00.md

 level00@SnowCrash:~$ .
 ```

-- We have read rights to /etc/passwd but not to etc/shadow (which contains the hashed passwords).
+- We have read rights to `/etc/passwd` but not to `/etc/shadow` (which contains the hashed passwords).
-- The passwd file contains the following lines:
+- The `passwd` file contains the following lines:

 ```
 level00:x:2000:2000::/home/user/level00:/bin/bash